marnix/metamath-eclipse-xtext/README.md

    'compilation' setting).
  - Don't show Xtext-related labels (e.g., in the generated markers).
    Try to replace Xtext nature by a custom Metamath nature.
+ - Try to better follow the Maven conventions like using src/main/java, etc.
  - Try to get rid of Xtend, if possible.
 (I prefer a pure Java approach, to make this project more 'hackable' for people who don't know Xtend, and don't want to install the Xtend IDE for developing it.)